KarlaDoctorMauricio/LLM_Applications_Showcase/readme.md

 ## 🤖💬4.
 Multi-Model Response System
 This repository presents a **multi-model response system** that integrates four different language models (**GPT, Claude, Gemini, and Ollama**) to generate responses based on a given system prompt.
 The responses from each model are combined to provide a well-rounded answer, utilizing the strengths of each individual model.

+The system leverages different personality traits based on the MBTI (Myers-Briggs Type Indicator) framework to create distinct response patterns for each LLM:

+#### Claude: Intuitive (N) and Thinking (T)

+- Focuses on abstract patterns and theoretical frameworks
+- Provides logical, systematic analysis
+- Excels at complex problem-solving and conceptual understanding

+#### OpenAI (GPT): Intuitive (N) and Feeling (F)

+- Combines innovative thinking with emotional intelligence
+- Offers creative solutions while considering human impact
+- Specializes in empathetic and context-aware responses

+#### Gemini: Observant (S) and Judging (J)

+- Emphasizes practical, fact-based approaches
+- Provides structured and methodical solutions
+- Excels at organized and systematic problem-solving

+#### Ollama: Observant (S) and Prospecting (P)

+- Focuses on concrete details and adaptable solutions
+- Offers flexible and practical approaches
+- Specializes in hands-on and experiential problem-solving

 ### Key Features
 The system gathers conversations from different LLMs (Large Language Models), specifically GPT, Claude, Gemini, and Ollama.
 Each model has a tailored system prompt to define the assistant's tone and behavior.
 These models generate responses based on the input system prompt and subsequent exchanges from each model, simulating a conversation with varying perspectives.